 Easter Cross is highly significant for Christians.
 For the Christian community, Easter Cross is just like a Cross, which is the symbol of life over death.
 This Easter Cross reminds us of the pain and bloodshed of Jesus Christ.

-Lord Jesus had to shed blood because of the sins committed by human beings.
-He was crucified to save us from eternal perish, thus goes the Christian belief.
-In fact, He suffered for us.
 Hence, the Easter Cross is a sacred cross, which is also a representation of faith.
 Moreover, on a positive side, Easter Cross indicates the triumph of good over evil—goodness over badness and life over death.
 Easter Cross spreads the message of both crucifixion and resurrection.
 On one hand, it symbolizes sacrifice and on the other, it signifies a new life.

 Easter Eggs became the symbol of resurrection of Jesus Christ—rebirth of mankind.
 Christians embraced the Easter Egg and compared it to the tomb from which Christ resurrected.
 In fact, Easter Eggs are also exchanged as gifts among friends and relatives for the celebration of Easter.

 Easter Lamb is a significant symbol of Easter celebrations throughout the world.
 Easter Lamb symbolized Christ with a flag of victory.
 This symbol is seen in every Central and Eastern European family.
 Lamb also forms the center of attraction of Easter dinner table.
 Importance of Lamb has its roots in the Jewish tradition of Pesah.
 Pasch Lamb was also very famous.